Super Bowl XLVII: Advertising

 According to CBS, the price of a 30-second advertisement hit a record high US $4,000,000.
 General Motors announced it would not advertise on the game, citing the advertising costs.

 Adbowl had a special theme this year for the Super Bowl, called "Catbowl 2013", which pitted the best commercials by votes with cat videos to see which one is more popular.

 The advertisers for Super Bowl XLVII included Mercedes-Benz, Gildan, Samsung, BlackBerry, Kraft Foods, Subway, Taco Bell, Procter & Gamble, Best Buy, Coca-Cola, Sodastream, PepsiCo (including entries in the Doritos Crash the Super Bowl contest), Axe, Audi, Kia Motors, Ford Motor Company, Wonderful Pistachios, GoDaddy, and perpetual Super Bowl advertiser Anheuser-Busch.
 Ram Trucks and the Future Farmers of America ran a two-minute commercial based on the Paul Harvey speech "So God Made a Farmer."
 Movie studios Paramount Pictures, Universal Studios and Walt Disney Studios paying for movie trailers to be aired during the Super Bowl.
-With Paramount paying for Star Trek Into Darkness and World War Z, Universal paying for the debut trailer for Fast & Furious 6 that followed Monsters vs. Aliens footsteps and Disney paying for Iron Man 3, The Lone Ranger and Oz the Great and Powerful.
+With Paramount paying for Star Trek Into Darkness, G.I.
+Joe: Retaliation and World War Z, Universal paying for the debut trailer for Fast & Furious 6 that followed Monsters vs. Aliens footsteps and Disney paying for Iron Man 3, The Lone Ranger and Oz the Great and Powerful.